-Introduction to income tax
+Introduction to INcome Taxes

-In the United States, a percentage of all the money that individuals and businesses earn and spend is collected by federal, state and local governments for use in public spending.
+In the United States, a percentage of all the money that individuals and businesses earn and spend is collected by federal, state, and local governments for use in public spending.
 Individuals and businesses are required to pay various kinds of taxes, such as sales tax, property tax, payroll tax, and income tax.

 Income taxes are the primary source of revenue for the federal government.
 Many states, and even some towns and cities, also impose income taxes.
 For many individuals, federal income tax is the largest category of tax they pay.
 So to be a good money manager, it’s important to understand some basic concepts about federal income tax:

 - A tax return is a pre-printed or electronic form you fill out to report information that the federal Internal Revenue Service (IRS) uses to calculate your taxes.
 One example of a federal tax return is an IRS Form 1040.

 - Filling out a tax return form and submitting it to the IRS is called filing your taxes.
 Some people hire a professional to fill out their tax forms while others do the work themselves.

 - Before you can determine which IRS form to use when you file, the amount of your standard deduction, and your correct tax, you must determine your filing status.